 In the second quarter of 2019, our Board of Directors approved adding three million shares of Common Stock to an existing discretionary share repurchase authority.
-Under the share repurchase program, our common stock may be purchased through a combination of a Rule 10b5-1 automatic trading plan and discretionary purchases in accordance with applicable securities laws.
-The stock repurchase authorization remains effective until terminated by our Board of Directors, which may occur at any time, subject to the parameters of any Rule 10b5-1 automatic trading plan that we may then have in effect.
-During the first half of 2020, we repurchased 1,348,391 shares of our stock at a total cost of \$56.7 million.
-At June 30, 2020, we had 1,613,824 million shares remaining on the board share repurchase authority.
+Under the share repurchase program, our common stock may be purchased through a combination of a Rule10b5-1 automatic trading plan and discretionary purchases in accordance with applicable securities laws.

+The stock repurchase authorization remains effective until terminated by our Board of Directors, which may occur at any time, subject to the parameters of any Rule10b5-1automatic trading plan that we may then have in effect.
+During the first nine months of 2020, we repurchased 1,348,391 shares of our stock at a total cost of \$56.7 million.
+At September 30, 2020, we had 1,613,824 million shares remaining on the board share repurchase authority.
 Due to the uncertainty surrounding the impact of the global COVID-19 pandemic, we suspended our share repurchases on March 18, 2020.

-On July 13, 2020, our Board of Directors declared a regular quarterly cash dividend of \$0.24 per share on our Common Stock and Class A common stock.
-The five-year compound annual growth rate of our dividend is approximately 20 percent.
-The dividend is payable on August 17, 2020 to shareholders of record on July 31, 2020.
+On October 12, 2020, our Board of Directors increased the rate of our quarterly cash dividend to \$0.26 per share on our Common Stock and Class A common stock, representing an increase of eight percent.
+The five-year compound annual growth rate of our quarterly dividend rate is more than 22 percent.
+The dividend is payable on November 16, 2020, to shareholders of record on October 31, 2020.